acaloiaro/neoq/README.md

 ## Enqueue jobs

-Enqueuing jobs adds jobs to the specified queue to be processed asynchronously.
+Enqueuing adds jobs to the specified queue to be processed asynchronously.

 **Example**: Add a "Hello World" job to the `hello_world` queue using the default in-memory backend.